 Most of these colleges and universities were forced to pivot from in-person classroom learning to virtual with limited financial resources.

-In response, UNCF trained more than 2,500 faculty to develop courseware for online classes, but quickly realized the limits of current online learning management systems (LMS).
+In response, UNCF trained over 2,500 faculty to develop courseware for online classes, but quickly realized the limits of current online learning management systems (LMS).

-"What we learned from the pandemic was that better training isn't enough," said Dr. Shawna Acker-Ball, senior director, UNCF Teaching and Learning Center.
+"What we learned from the pandemic was that better training isn't enough," said Dr. Shawna Acker-Ball, senior director at UNCF's Teaching and Learning Center.
 "We need better tools and technology to deliver on the rich instruction and the strong culture of America's HBCUs and extend this transformative experience for students online."

-Thankfully, just before the pandemic, UNCF began working on a new platform for community learning to put America's HBCUs at the forefront of online education.
+So, during fiscal fear 2022, UNCF introduced a new idea for community learning to put America's HBCUs at the forefront of online education.

-Called "HBCUv", the shared platform is being designed and built to enable students, educators and staff to learn, develop and build community together from anywhere.
-HBCUvTM will provide best-in-class remote education, community engagement and career pathways to students seeking an HBCU education.
+Called "HBCUv[TM]," the shared platform is being designed and built with Deloitte Digital where students, educators and staff are enabled to learn, develop and build community together from anywhere.
+HBCUv[TM] will provide best-in-class remote education, community engagement and career pathways to students seeking an HBCU education.